tailscale/setec/docs/server.md

         --state-dir=$HOME/setec-dev \
         --kms-key-name=arn:aws:kms:us-east-1:123456789012:key/b8074b63-13c0-4345-a9d8-e236267d2af1
     ```

+3. To run a self-hosted setec server using a key sealed to the local TPM:

+    ```shell
+    TS_AUTHKEY=tskey-auth-kf4k3k3y4testCNTRL-ZmFrZSBrZXkgZm9yIHRlc3Q setec server \
+      --hostname=secrets \
+      --state-dir=$HOME/setec-state \
+      --tpm-key-file=$HOME/setec-state/setec-tpm.key
+    ```

+    The sealed key file is created automatically the first time the server
+    starts.
+The server must be able to read the TPM device (`/dev/tpmrm0` by
+    default): either run it as root, or add its user to the group owning the
+    device.

 Once you have run the server, you can grant access to it via your [tailnet
 ACL][acl].
 For example, if we assume your server's Tailscale address is